michaelkolesidis/javascript-software-synthesizer-classic/README.md

 <a href="https://vitejs.dev/"><img src="https://vitejs.dev/logo.svg" height="50px" /></a>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;

-More info about the technologies can be found <a href="https://github.com/michaelkolesidis/javascript-software-synthesizer/blob/main/README.md#technologies-used-extended">here</a>.
+More info about the technologies can be found <a href="https://github.com/michaelkolesidis/javascript-software-synthesizer-classic/blob/main/README.md#technologies-used-extended">here</a>.

 ## Description

-**The original version of the JavaScript Software Synthesizer before the ongoing refactoring/redesign.
-You can find the latest (unstable) version [here](https://github.com/michaelkolesidis/javascript-software-synthesizer).**
+**The original version of the JavaScript Software Synthesizer Classic before the ongoing refactoring/redesign.
+You can find the latest (unstable) version [here](https://github.com/michaelkolesidis/javascript-software-synthesizer-classic).**

-The _JSS-01 | JavaScript Software Synthesizer_ is a web application enabling you to make and play music in the browser.
+The _JSS-01C | JavaScript Software Synthesizer Classic_ is a web application enabling you to make and play music in the browser.
 It is a [software synthesizer](https://en.wikipedia.org/wiki/Software_synthesizer) utilizing the [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) by implementing a variety of JavaScript frameworks and libraries, such as [Tone.js](https://tonejs.github.io/) and [NexusUI2](https://github.com/michaelkolesidis/nexusui2).
 Its design is fully modular, thus it can easily be adapted and integrated into any kind of project.

-My aim when creating the JSS-01 was to offer a powerful synthesizer that is simple, easy and, above all, fun to use!
+My aim when creating the JSS-01C was to offer a powerful synthesizer that is simple, easy and, above all, fun to use!

 <img width="900px" src="./screenshots/v.0.5.4-large.png">

-More screenshots can be found <a href="https://github.com/michaelkolesidis/javascript-software-synthesizer/blob/main/README.md#screenshots">here</a>.
+More screenshots can be found <a href="https://github.com/michaelkolesidis/javascript-software-synthesizer-classic/blob/main/README.md#screenshots">here</a>.

 ## Build & Run

 First clone the project from GitHub:

 ```
-git clone git@github.com:michaelkolesidis/javascript-software-synthesizer.git
+git clone git@github.com:michaelkolesidis/javascript-software-synthesizer-classic.git
-cd javascript-software-synthesizer
+cd javascript-software-synthesizer-classic
 ```

 Install the project dependencies: